 The engagement rate gives you a good idea of how your posts perform in a specific time period, and month-over-month and year-over-year progress.
 Use the following formula to calculate your social media engagement rate:

 Number of Post Reactions/Number of Total Post Reach = Social Media Engagement Rate Per Post

 You can use the metrics of each platform to see what type of content gets the most attention from users and what content doesn’t get any attention at all.
 Engagement metrics will tell you if you’ve targeted the right demographic and measured the success of your product launch and marketing campaigns.

 5. Mobile Traffic Volume

 One of the most powerful metrics in digital marketing is Mobile Website Traffic.
 The time that people spend on mobile devices is constantly on the rise.
 According to Statista, as much as 46% of US mobile phone users spend 5-6 hours on their devices on a daily basis.
 Which is why mobile optimization is so important.

 To track your mobile website traffic volume you need to log in to your Google Analytics account and click on “Audience”.
 Then, click on “Mobile” to see the data based on devices.

-Knowing this data and what mobile users look for on your website, which pages they often visit, and their demographic will help you build your digital marketing strategy so you can provide more information, more efficiently, to users’ mobile devices.
+Knowing this data and what mobile users look for on your website, which pages they often visit, and their demographic will help you build a successful digital marketing strategy that focuses on more information, more efficiently, to users’ mobile devices.

 Look at the site from a user’s point of view.
 See how your website looks on a mobile screen, make sure the experience is just as good or even better on a computer.
 By setting up mobile traffic metrics, you can track the specific actions of mobile traffic versus desktop traffic and make improvements.